stitchdata/docs/_account-security/settings/change-email-address-password.md

     anchor: "change-your-password"
     summary: "How to update your password"
     content: |
-      {% capture password-requirements %}
-      Passwords must contain:

-      1. A minimum of eight characters,
-      2. One number,
-      3. One uppercase letter,
-      4. One lowercase letter, and
-      5. At least one special character.
-For example: `! $ % @ # ^ *` or `&`
-      {% endcapture %}

-      {% include note.html first-line="**Stitch password requirements:**" content=password-requirements %}

       1. Click the {{ app.menu-paths.account-settings }}.
       2. Click **{{ app.page-names.user-profile }}**.
       3. Enter your old password in the **Old Password** field.